cattrima/OpticsLibSim/README.md

 ## 🎄 OpticsLibSim - Holiday Update - First Release 🎄

-The first release of OpticsLibSim is expected in 2026.
+The first release of OpticsLibSim is expected in January 2026.
 This initial version will include two optical configurations.

 **Author:** Caterina Trimarelli